-'''

-iters = 10;
+''' iters = 10;

-//Create a vector of zeros to hold all results

-results = zeros(iters, 1);
+//Create a vector of zeros to hold all results results = zeros(iters, 1);

 for i(1, iters, 1);

 x = rndn(100, 1);

 //Place the mean from this iteration

 //into the results vector

 results[i] = meanc(x);

 endfor;

 '''

 The code snippets above are equivalent, but for large matrices the second will run many times faster.
 This is because in the first code section, a new, just slightly larger results vector much be created on each iteration of the loop.
-The second code section, however, only needs to update the value of one element of the results vector in each iteration.
+The second code section, however, only needs to update the value of one element of the results vector in each iteration have enough RAM to store the data set completely, you should consider taking advantage of this feature.
+The speed-ups using this feature can be significant.
+For example, ols is called using a data set stored in a matrix versus stored on the disk in a GAUSS data set.
+The computer is a 2.8 Megahertz computer with Windows XP.